Doctor of Occupational Therapy Degree and Curricula

 Special fees are required for purchase of professional resource and laboratory materials, fieldwork expenses, NOTA or AKOTA and AOTA membership, and professional liability insurance.

-Entry-Level (Campus, Hybrid AK, Hybrid CO, Hybrid Phoenix) Program
+Entry-Level (Omaha Campus, Hybrid Alaska, Hybrid Colorado, Hybrid Phoenix) Program (121 Credits):

 Plan of Study Grid